 Owners come from diverse backgrounds: they are craftsmen, traders, industrialists, comedians, lawyers, doctors and young entrepreneurs, or even pensioners.
 All of them are sportsmen, rubbing shoulders at the track with the most prestigious silks, united by their passion for racing.

-Once an owner is approved, he/she will entrust the trainer with his/her horse.
+Once the owner is approved, the owner will entrust the trainer with his/her horse.

 HOW DO YOU BUY A RACEHORSE?

 There are different ways of becoming a racehorse owner: